-Prague has a well diversified economy with an emphasis on the industrial sector.
+Prague (Praha in Czech) has a well diversified economy with an emphasis on the industrial sector.

 The city was negatively influenced by the recession in Russia (1999), although since the Czech’s entry into the European Union (2004) it has helped the economy regain its strength.
 EU entry has increased exports primarily to its neighbour Germany, and foreign investments have nearly doubled.

 The Czech Republic is expected to adopt the Euro around the year 2012, and therefore the currency still in place is the Czech Korouna (CZK).

 Costs are relatively lower here compared to other EU cities and this has encouraged many international companies to base their European headquarters in Prague.
 Additionally, international film production companies have also been attracted to the city not just for the lower costs but also for the fascinating architecture.

 Approximately one-fifth of all investment in the Czech Republic takes place in Prague.